nightingale/nightingale.github.io/README.md

 + **add a program wide tracker to a client**, go to the clients tracker profile and click on the tracker of your choice in the sidebar and click add to client.

-### Creating Trackers for your program

-To **create a template**, go to the Library top tab and click create a template.
-You can create a template in the same way you customize a tracker.
-However, these templates will be accessible to add to any client in your program whereas the tracker only belongs to a specific client.

 ### Tracking Data
 + Download the Nightingale app on the iOS app store or the Google Play Store
     + If you are downloading the app on an iPad, make sure to include "iPhone apps" in your search results as well